maximkiesel1/Stock_Market_Prediction/README.md

     - `visual_predict`
     - `visual_validation`

-You can find the technical analyses for the code in the Jupyter notebooks.
+You can find the technical analyses for the code in the Jupyter Notebooks.

 # How to use the program